StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 {% hint style="success" "self-hosted info" %}

-**StackState Self-Hosted**

-Extra information for the StackState Self-Hosted product:

-A full list of the StackPacks shipped with each supported version of StackState is available on the StackPack versions page.
+A full list of the StackPacks shipped with each supported version of StackState is available on the [StackPack versions](../setup/upgrade-stackstate/stackpack-versions.md) page.

 {% endhint %}

 ## Install or uninstall a StackPack